- Coaching & Mentoring

 But I wasn't ready to drop the subject.
 I've had this type of conversation often enough that I immediately came back with, "You know, your company does actually have a vision.
 Perhaps no one has ever reduced the vision to a statement.
 But you have a vision, nonetheless.
 Let's see if we can figure it out."

-Then I asked him to identify the recurring themes that upper management caomes back to time and again in their corporate communication, performance reviews, and planning.
+Then I asked him to identify the recurring themes which upper management returns to time and again in their corporate communication, performance reviews, and planning.
 He quickly identified two themes: a certain percentage of profitability and continued growth by acquisitions.
-When I pressed him on other recurring themes, these were the two big ones to which he kept returning.
+A bit more discussion revealed a third recurring theme, namely, commitment to a particular technology niche.

 What he had just identified was, in essence, the de facto vision of the company's top leadership.
 There was also a third element to the vision, namely their commitment to growing within a particular niche of technology.
 But these three factors —their niche, a certain level of profitability, and growth by acquisitions — serve as the overarching vision of the company.